 We’re really excited to get started with this year’s project.

-In March we were about to perform 13 devised children’s shows in 9 schools.
+In March we were nearing the end of last years project and were about to perform 13 devised children’s shows in 9 schools.
 All were postponed.
 By June we realised that with great disappointment that they weren’t going to happen.
 So we put our heads together and came up with ideas for honouring the children’s amazing work.
 Most of the schools we were working with have very low access to online learning so although initially we were really excited about making films of the performances this was not going to be accessible to most of the children.
 Instead, we made creative packs for each of the children which were sent out to the children’s homes.
 We honoured the stories in written form with images.
 We sent personal messages from the practitioners to the children.
 We remembered fantastic moments from the workshops and came up with activities for the children to do at home.
 And the Thames team came together by Zoom and worked it all out together.
 This is what some of the teachers said:

 “Thank you so much for all your support and guidance with the Thames Project.
 It was an amazing thing to be part of, despite not being able to see the end result.
 On a personal note, you treated my grandfather’s story with so much respect and appreciation – a massive thank you for it all :)”

 We were engaged in February 2019 by the LDBS Academies Trust to run a creative project for all 14 Year 4 classes across the trust.
 Our brief was to build a project that was creative and nurturing.
 We decided on the theme of the river Thames and set to work to create a new piece of theatre and then run workshops with all of the classes towards their own performances.

 Alison, Emily, Matt and Catherine devised and performed ‘The Sailor and the Mudlark’ We had our usual storytelling, songs, puppetry, sensory props (including a 5 metre multi-purpose Thames cloth) and audience participation.